mohsinalimat/exampro/README.md

 Proctored Exams for Frappe Framework.

-Create and manage video-proctored online examinations from Frappe.
+Easily create and manage video-proctored online examinations with this app, inspired by and modeled after the Frappe Learning app.
+Note: This app works independently and does not require the Frappe Learning app.

 ## Features